 Dr. Collins Bowah, County Health Officer from Bong County, thanked partners and the MOH for leading the development of the NHQS and promised to own the strategy at the county level and to ensure it is fully operationalized.

 The USAID Deputy Mission Director, Mr. Mervyn Farroe, expressed his delight to be a part of the event.
 He was impressed to learn about all the work that went into the development of the strategy, and was impressed with the level of ownership of the process that was demonstrated by the MOH.
 “I can’t help but to borrow from the words of Dr. Kateh, that there is a birth happening here today.”
 Mr. Farroe officially presented copies of the Liberia National Health Quality Strategy on behalf of USAID.

-Upon receiving the copies, Dr. W. Jallah thanked USAID and other partners for their continual support toward improving the health sector.
+Upon receiving the copies, Dr. Wilhelmina Jallah thanked USAID and other partners for their continual support toward improving the health sector.
 “Today we have received another very important document – the NHQS.
 By receiving this document today on behalf of the government of Liberia, I will ensure that this marks the beginning of the inclusion of quality in our work at all levels.
 Quality will not just be a word, we will ensure quality is experienced by people at the facilities”, she stated.